SolveniteOP/Basic-Cryptography/README.md

 Base64 Decoded: HelloWorld

-# Contribution
-If you want to contribute new features or improve the code, feel free to fork this project and submit pull requests.

-Fork the project.
-Create your feature branch: git checkout -b feature/AmazingFeature Commit your changes: git commit -m 'Add some amazing feature' Push to the branch: git push origin feature/AmazingFeature Open a pull request.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.